The latest numbers on COVID-19 in Canada for Sunday, Jan. 10, 2021

 There have been no deaths reported over the past week.
 The overall death rate is 1.16 per 100,000 people.

-There were seven new reported deaths Saturday.
+There were five new reported deaths Sunday.
 Over the past seven days there have been a total of 55 new reported deaths.
 The seven-day rolling average of new reported deaths is eight.
 The seven-day rolling average of the death rate is 0.57 per 100,000 people.
-The overall death rate is 53.52 per 100,000 people.
+The overall death rate is 53.89 per 100,000 people.

 There have been 424,107 tests completed.

-There were seven new reported deaths Saturday.
+There were zero new reported deaths Sunday.
 Over the past seven days there have been a total of 33 new reported deaths.
 The seven-day rolling average of new reported deaths is five.
 The seven-day rolling average of the death rate is 0.4 per 100,000 people.
 The overall death rate is 16.26 per 100,000 people.

 There have been 1,547,298 tests completed.